scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 firstTen.foldLeft(100)(_ + _)              // 155
 ```

-There are many more methods available to Scala collections classes, and they’re demonstrated in the Collections sections of this Overview and in the Reference documentation.
+There are many more methods available to Scala collections classes, and they’re demonstrated in the Collections sections of this Overview and in the [API Documentation][api].